whatbirdisthat/mac-playbook/README.md

 3. Installed Ansible. ...
 OR

     (This is where it gets weird. ...ish)

 ## Choose either _actual_ localhost, or `brew install docker`

-4. if you chose `brew install docker` then you'll need to have built [container-ansible](https://github.com/whatbirdisthat/container-ansible) to run this from.
+4. If you chose `brew install docker` then you'll need to have built [container-ansible](https://github.com/whatbirdisthat/container-ansible) to run this from.
 Also you win a prize!

 5. Remember to write a script to do steps 1-4 ;)